charchit7/avatar_project/readme.md

 - Zero-Convolution Technique: This is used to connect the two sets of weights.
 Essentially, in the initial phase, the inputs and outputs of both the trainable and locked copies of the neural network block are aligned, as if the duplication does not exist.

 The results are provided [here](https://github.com/charchit7/avatar_project/tree/main/controlnet_results).
 Images have similar names with respect to their prompts.
+For code checkout this [Notebook](https://github.com/charchit7/avatar_project/blob/main/controlnet_av.ipynb)